angristan/openvpn-install/README.md

 ## Contributing

+## Discuss changes

+Please open an issue before submitting a PR if you want to discuss a change, especially if it's a big one.

 ### Code formatting

 We use [shellcheck](https://github.com/koalaman/shellcheck) and [shfmt](https://github.com/mvdan/sh) to enforce bash styling guidelines and good practices.
 They are executed for each commit / PR with GitHub Actions, so you can check the configuration [here](https://github.com/angristan/openvpn-install/blob/master/.github/workflows/push.yml).